 Where are the ingredients in TP Feeds' recipes sourced from?
+Where possible, my recipes contain a significant proportion of ingredients sourced from the UK, particularly the meat content.
 As you can probably imagine, different ingredients do need to be sourced from different places.
 For example, there aren't many paddy fields or sweet potato farmers within the UK.
-However, where possible, our recipes do contain a significant proportion of ingredients sourced from the UK, particularly the meat content.

 When should I switch my dog from a puppy to an adult recipe?
-Smaller breeds tend to mature faster than their larger counterparts, therefore it is suitable for smaller breeds to be switched over at around 9 months of age, whereas larger dogs benefit from staying on their puppy diet until closer to 12 months old.
 At TP Feeds, I offer two fantastic puppy recipes - Hypoallergenic Puppy and Grain Free 80:60:20 Salmon, Trout, Haddock & Herring.
 If you have chosen to feed the Grain Free 80:60:20 then there is no need for a dietary change - this recipe is suitable from weaning, through adulthood and into your dog's senior years.
 Simply switch to purchasing the 'adult' bag so that you have the more appropriate feeding guide.
 If you are feeding the Hypoallergenic Puppy, then you will need to gradually introduce your chosen adult recipe.
-If you would like help in deciding which would be the most beneficial choice for your individual dog, feel free to get in touch.
+Smaller breeds tend to mature faster than their larger counterparts, therefore smaller breeds can be switched over from around 9 months of age, whereas larger dogs benefit from staying on their puppy diet until 12 months old.
+If you would like help in deciding which would be the most beneficial choice for your individual dog, feel free to get in touch, or you can read this informative blog.

 What quality control measures do you have in place?
 Naturally, I want to be providing you with the best product I possibly can, whether it be my main recipes or my selection of healthy treats.
-This is why I, and the manufacturer that I work with, ensure the highest levels of food safety when formulating your dog's dinner.
-For example, all raw ingredients are sampled and tested in a laboratory before they even make it onto the production line.
+This is why I, and the manufacturer that I work with, ensure the highest levels of food safety when producing your dog's dinner.
+For example, each raw ingredient is sampled and tested in a laboratory before it even makes it onto the production line.
 All finished products are then further analysed to ensure they meet our high standards.
 In fact, TP Feeds' manufacturer is the only manufacturer that uses a 'positive release' system for salmonella testing.
 This means that no products leave the site until they are have been confirmed as being negative for salmonella.

 Do you offer any discounts?
 Yes, I do!
 You will find a wide variety of deals within the online shop in all categories.
-You can also select a multi-buy discount, resulting in 5-10% discount when buying two bags of the same recipe.
-You may wish to purchase discounted packs of the Freshly Prepared Poultry/Fish Treats alongide your 12kg bag.
+You can also select a multi-buy discount, resulting in 5-10% discount when buying two bags of the same recipe, plus great multipack offers on combination buys.
+You may wish to purchase discounted 100g packs of the Freshly Prepared Poultry/Fish Treats alongide your 12kg bag.
 Alternatively, if you have several dogs or have the room to stock up in advance, you can apply to be part of the TP Feeds Pack.
 This Pack Account offers you 15% off your order when you order 6+ 12kg bags.
+If you are a breeder, there are several breeder discount multipacks that you could choose from to benefit both mother and pups.
+If you are a regular customer, why not recommend TP Feeds to a friend; you'll both receive 5% off your orders!

 How much does delivery cost?
-Delivery for TP Feeds 12kg bags is free - plus all orders 6kg and over!
-There is a small charge for deliveries up to 6kg.
-Orders up to 1kg cost £1.50, orders 1kg up to 2.5kg cost £3.49, whilst orders from 2.5kg up to 6kg cost £4.99.
+Delivery for TP Feeds 12kg bags is free - as are all orders 6kg and over!
+The delivery charge for orders up to 6kg is a flat rate of £4.99.

 Who will deliver my order?
 I trust APC Couriers to deliver your orders safely and swiftly.
 They are well positioned to do so as they have the largest next day parcel delivery network in the UK.
 Occasionally, I will also utilise the Royal Mail for smaller treat orders.
-Particularly if ordered late on a Friday as, by using the Royal Mail on a Saturday morning, I can usually get your delivery to you sooner!
+Particularly if ordered on a Friday as I can usually get your delivery to you sooner!

 When will my delivery arrive?
 Orders placed before 2pm Monday to Friday will be delivered on the next working day between 8am and 6pm.
 Orders placed after 2pm will be processed the following working day and then delivered the working day after that.
-Ie. order at 4pm on a Monday and your order will be received on Wednesday.
+I.e. order at 12pm on a Monday and your order will arrive with you on Tuesday, or order at 4pm on a Wednesday and your order will be received on Friday.

 What happens if I'm not home to sign for my delivery?

 Our couriers will endeavour to ensure you receive your order as soon as possible by seeing if a friendly neighbour could sign for your order for you.
-Feel free to tell me which of your neighbours are particularly friendly so that they can get it right first time!
-(Don't forget to pop them a box of chocolates as a 'thank you' at Christmas though...).
+Please do tell me which of your neighbours are particularly friendly so that they can get it right first time!
 As a rule, we will not leave your order without obtaining a signature.
 However, you can request that your order is left in a specified, safe location, on the understanding that you therefore accept all associated risk to your goods.
 If you haven't specified a safe location and our courier hasn't been able to obtain a suitable signature, then he/she will leave a card at your address advising that delivery will be attempted the next working day.
 There will also be a phone number that you can call to rearrange your delivery at a more suitable date for you.

 Is my data secure?
 Absolutely.
-I take your security very seriously and would want you to be careful, just as I am when shopping online.
+I take your security very seriously and would want you to be careful, as we all must be.
 This website is fully encrypted using a secure SSL server which protects your data and, as mentioned, PayPal securely takes your payment.
 Any data held by myself, such as your name, address and contact details that you supply when placing an order, is held in an encrypted file and complies with GDPR.

 What if my dog doesn't like the food?
 In this unlikely scenario, please get in touch to discuss your circumstances.
 If you have introduced the new recipe as suggested above and are certain that your dog simply doesn't fancy it, you may return the bag with more than half the food remaining, at your expense.
 I will then refund the purchase price of that bag, at my discretion.
 If you know that you have a particularly fussy dog, why not try a small bag first before committing to a larger 12kg bag?
 Not only will this be a smaller initial outlay for you but it will still give you a good few days' worth of food so that you can get a real idea of what your dog thinks.